osmangonirabbi13/osmangonirabbi13/README.md

 # 💫 About Me:

-Hi, I’m a passionate Software Developer with expertise in **Python** , **JavaScript** , and **C++** .
+Hi, I’m a passionate Software Developer with expertise in **Python** , **JavaScript** , and **TypeScript** .
 I love building modern web applications using React.js for interactive user experiences and MongoDB for powerful data management.
 With a strong problem-solving mindset and a drive to learn new technologies, I focus on creating software solutions that are scalable, reliable, and user-friendly.

 ##